abhishek227/Linux-cheat-sheet/README.md

 # Linux-cheat-sheet

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
-Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.
+Originally created by [@SudheerJonna](https://twitter.com/SudheerJonna).
+Updated by [@Abhishek](https://github.com/abhishek227)

 ### Table of Contents